 History of the BRC

-Using information from the prototyping process as a foundation, in 2019 the Northeastern University Library’s Digital Scholarship Group will begin partnerships with a cohort of Boston-area organizations to co-create working systems focused on the needs of community historians.
-The combined knowledge from developing projects with these two groups—campus researchers and Boston-area community organizations—will allow the BRC to develop systems that serve both, and continue to build resources for combining complex historical materials with current big data techniques.
+In 2019, the BRC team used information from the first prototyping phase as a foundation and, via the University Archives and Special Collections, began to develop partnerships with a cohort of Boston-area organizations.
+Our goal is to co-create working systems that focus on the needs of community historians.
+These collaborations allow the BRC to develop systems and resources that serve both campus researchers and Boston-area community organizations.
 This two-year process of community software development is also generously funded by an implementation grant from the Andrew W. Mellon Foundation.

-Combining emergent work in “smart cities” with library-based research collections and services, the BRC will provide a physical and digital research environment that draws together archival materials, civic data sets, linked data resources, and standard reference frameworks.
-In contrast with research efforts more narrowly focused on numeric datasets, the BRC seeks to integrate and connect research collections of images, maps, texts, audio and video files, as well as spatial and statistical/numeric data collections.
+The goal of the BRC’s second phase is to provide a physical and digital research environment that draws together archival materials, civic data sets, linked data resources, and standard reference frameworks.
+We plan to do this by combining complex historical materials with current big data techniques.
+In contrast with research efforts more narrowly focused on numeric datasets, the BRC seeks to integrate and connect research collections of images, maps, texts, audio and video files, as well as spatial and statistical data collections.